 Lean operations which require expenses to earn their keep:

 The next thing I want to see is everyone investing in lean operations.
 Doing this means that your expenses can be low, and stay low.
 If we’ve learned nothing else, it’s that every dollar counts.
 When sales dip, we need to know how to respond strategically and appropriately.
 To keep our heads above water, even when the financials become a bit rocky.
 Taking the time to invest in lean operations is essential to reducing those unexpected expenses.

 Global reach to capitalise on the value of your niche:

 It would be so valuable to see people taking advantage of the fact that we now have a new sense of a global community.
 More than ever before we have a global reach.
 You can capitalise on this to make the most of your true value.
 You might think of your business niche as locally limited in size.
 Yet it might be hundreds of thousands or even millions of people on a global scale, and with everyone online, you can reach them.

 A business that can always deliver, with or without you there:

 I am always a fan of people creating a business that can consistently deliver, with or without you there.
 If there is a lesson we can take from these last few months, especially moving forward into our new normal, it’s this: build a business that can run without you.
 So when you are there, you can focus on the Strategic Growth parts of the work.
 So that you can keep building the business mission, without getting bogged down in the day today.

 Multiple revenue streams to develop resilience:

-Finally, I want to see people enjoying lifestyles which foster a true work/life balance.
+Finally, I want to see people enjoying lifestyles that foster a true work/life balance.
 This means we focus on the most important things.
-We should make the most of every single minute of our lives, invest in the things that are truly important, and look after all the areas of our life.
-Working online has shown us we can be more flexible, so let’s tend to the things that really matter.
+We should make the most of every single minute of our lives, invest in the truly important things, and look after all the areas of our life.
+Working online has shown us we can be more flexible, so let’s tend to the things that matter.
 Life is truly what we make of it.